- Task Issued: Term 1, Week 2, 2018

 - Acetate - drawn overlay on plastic and contact print.

-- Photo mosaic/grid – using four of the above techniques create an abstract mosaic using 8x8cm squares or shapes.
+- Photo mosaic/grid – using images from four of the above create an abstract mosaic using 8x8cm squares or shapes.
 A minimum of 9 squares/shapes are required.